Xiang-Wangs/xiang-wangs.github.io/_pages/team.md

   <!-- 右侧列：占三分之二 -->
   <div style="flex: 2; padding: 10px;">
 <strong>Jingjie Lu</strong><br>
 Jingjie Lu, M.Sc.
-Psychology from Central South Univeristy (2023), is currently a psychothreapist of [the Affiliated Brain Hospital of Guangzhou Medical University](https://www.gzbrain.cn/).
+Psychology from Central South Univeristy (2023), is currently a psychothreapist of the <a href="https://www.gzbrain.cn/">Affiliated Brain Hospital of Guangzhou Medical University</a>.
 She is also the person in charge of psychological assessment system in the <strong>Child and Adolescent Psychotherapy and Assessment Center</strong>.
 Jingjie specializes in psychological assessment for children and adolescents with affective and / or developmental disorders, dialectical behavioral therapy, social skills training, etc.
   </div>
 </div>